 HRiA is actively seeking to build a diverse and experienced staff.
 The organization encourages multiple perspectives and experiences, supports a multicultural environment, and strives to hire and retain a diverse work force that reflects the populations we work with and the communities where we work.
 Diversity is a core value of HRiA resulting in culturally competent services, materials, resources, and programs.
 Our hiring and business practices appreciate the strengths offered through different backgrounds.

-Health Resources in Action offers an attractive benefits package including medical, dental and life insurance, retirement plan, tax-deferred annuity, generous vacation starting at four weeks, and office closure at the end of December.
+HRiA offers an attractive benefits package including medical, dental and life insurance, short-term disability, retirement plan, tax-deferred annuity, generous vacation starting at four weeks, and office closure at the end of December.